 The material used to make the fishing rod affects how it weighs, feels, and performs.
 The material also greatly impacts the price.
 A well-established maker of graphite rods, likely produces the perfect crappie rod for almost anyone’s needs.

 You need to feel when fish are showing interest in your lure or bait – especially panfish.
 While crappie can be aggressive when hitting a lure or baited hook, they also can be very delicate about it.
 So a rod that has a good amount of flexibility that helps you to feel when a fish is nibbling on the hook or takes it whole.
 When you can feel a fish manipulating the bait, lure, or hook, you stand a better chance of setting the hook properly and landing the crappie.

 Crappie fishing oftentimes means lots of casting and reeling.
-If you are having any kind of good luck, you also will land a lot of fish.
+If you are having any good luck, you also will land a lot of fish.
 All of that casting, reeling, and hooking fish can put some wear and tear on the rod and reel.
 You need to ensure you purchase a good combo that can withstand.